Acute Pesticide Exposure

 Target: families that use pesticides/disinfectants

-Purpose: to promote the awareness of pesticide poisoning
+Purpose: to promote awareness of pesticide poisoning

 Familia Postcard "pdf" (172 KB)